erogol/erogol.github.io/_posts/2023-09-27-XTTS_v1_notes.md

 ## Acknowledgements
 Big thanks to the Coqui team and the community for their work and support.
-James Betker for [Tortoise](https://github.com/neonbjb/tortoise-tts) that showed all the the right way to do TTS.
+James Betker for [Tortoise](https://github.com/neonbjb/tortoise-tts) that showed the the right way to do TTS.
 The HuggingFace team for their amazing work and support with the XTTS release.
 All the people and organizations behind public voice datasets, especially Common Voice.

 <br>